MinimalBible/MinimalBible-Legacy/MinimalBible/README.md

         * Research how to accomplish infinite scroll
         * Implement infinite scroll
     * Red letter enabled

+* Cleanup
+	* Include only necessary libraries for jSword, rather than all dependencies.
+APK ~20MB is way too big.

 **Release v.1 to Play store**